Davy Crockett timeline from 1786 to 1836 and beyond

 The movie and TV series launched the career of Fess Parker who would go on to play Daniel Boone in a subsequent TV series.
 Parker’s role in both Davy Crockett and Daniel Boone series contributed greatly to the confusion between the two legendary figures.

-Chapter 7 - John Wayne’s “The Alamo”
+Chapter 7 - John Wayne’s portrayal of Davy Crockett in “The Alamo”

 While the Davy Crockett buzz was still strong as ever, John Wayne released his version of the Texas Revolution story with his directorial debut film, The Alamo (1960).